alecrimi/LLM4all/README.md

 - [Datasets](https://huggingface.co/docs/datasets/en/index) - A vast collection of ready-to-use datasets for machine learning tasks, including NLP, computer vision, and audio, with tools for easy access, filtering, and preprocessing.
 - [Argilla](https://github.com/argilla-io/argilla) - A UI tool for curating and reviewing datasets for LLM evaluation or training.
-- [distilabel](https://distilabel.argilla.io/latest/) - A library for generating synthetic datasets with LLM APIs or models.
+- [distilabel](https://distilabel.argilla.io/latest) - A library for generating synthetic datasets with LLM APIs or models.
+- [The Pile](https://pile.eleuther.ai) - The Pile is a 825 GiB diverse, open source language modelling data set that consists of 22 smaller, high-quality datasets combined together.
+- [Common Crawl](https://commoncrawl.org) - Common Crawl is a regularly updated web archive that provides a vast amount of text data useful for training LLMs.

+- [OpenWebText2](https://openwebtext2.readthedocs.io/en/latest) - OpenWebText2 is an enhanced version of the original OpenWebTextCorpus covering all Reddit submissions from 2005 up until April 2020.

 Fine-tuning

-- [LLMDataHub](https://github.com/Zjh-819/LLMDataHub) - A quick guide (especially) for trending instruction finetuning datasets
+- [LLMDataHub](https://github.com/Zjh-819/LLMDataHub) - LLMDataHub is a quick guide (especially) for trending instruction finetuning datasets.
-- [LLM Datasets](https://github.com/mlabonne/llm-datasets) - High-quality datasets, tools, and concepts for LLM fine-tuning.
+- [LLM Datasets](https://github.com/mlabonne/llm-datasets) - LLM Datasets is a high-quality datasets, tools, and concepts for LLM fine-tuning.

 Pretraining